-(b) An agency must notify DADS no later than seven days after a change in the agency's operating hours.
+(b) An agency must notify HHSC no later than seven days after a change in the agency's operating hours.

-(c) An agency must use the Home and Community Support Services Agency License Application, (DADS Form 2021), to submit the written notice and follow the instructions on DADS website for reporting the changes described in subsections (a) and (b) of this section.
+(c) An agency must report the changes described in subsections (a) and (b) of this section to HHSC in accordance with §558.208 of this subchapter (relating to Reporting Changes in Application Information and Fees).

-(d) If an agency reports the information after the timeframes required by this section, the agency must pay a late fee as described in §97.208 of this subchapter (relating to Reporting Changes in Application Information and Fees).
+(d) If an agency reports the information after the timeframes required by this section, the agency must pay a late fee as described in §558.208 of this subchapter.

 §558.215.
 Notification Procedures for an Agency Name Change.

-(a) If an agency intends to change its name (legal entity or doing business as), but does not undergo a change of ownership as defined in §97.23(b) of this chapter (relating to Change of Ownership), the agency must report the name change to DADS no later than seven days after the effective date of the name change.
+(a) If an agency intends to change its name (legal entity or doing business as), but does not undergo a change of ownership as defined in §558.23(c) of this chapter (relating to Change of Ownership), the agency must report the name change to HHSC no later than seven days after the effective date of the name change.

-(b) An agency must use the Home and Community Support Services Agency License Application, (DADS Form 2021), to submit the written notice and follow the instructions on DADS website for reporting a name change.
+(b) An agency must report a name change to HHSC in accordance with §558.208 of this subchapter (relating to Reporting Changes in Application Information and Fees).

-(c) If an agency reports a name change, the agency must pay a fee and may be subject to a late fee, as described in §97.208 of this subchapter (relating to Reporting Changes in Application Information and Fees).
+(c) If an agency reports a name change, the agency must pay a fee and may be subject to a late fee, as described in §558.208 of this subchapter (relating to Reporting Changes in Application Information and Fees).

-(d) After DADS receives and verifies the required documents and information, DADS sends the agency a Notification of Change reflecting the agency's new name.
-The agency must post the Notification of Change beside its license in accordance with §97.211 of this subchapter (relating to Display of License).
+(d) After HHSC receives and verifies the required documents and information, HHSC sends the agency a Notification of Change reflecting the agency's new name.
+The agency must post the Notification of Change beside its license in accordance with §558.211 of this subchapter (relating to Display of License).

 §558.216.
 Change in Agency Certification Status.

-(a) An agency must notify DADS in writing no later than five days after the agency decides to voluntarily withdraw from the Medicare Program.
-If an agency's voluntary withdrawal from the Medicare Program is based on the permanent closure of the agency, the agency must also comply with §97.217 of this subchapter (relating to Agency Closure Procedures and Voluntary Suspension of Operations).
+(a) An agency must notify HHSC in writing no later than five days after the agency decides to voluntarily withdraw from the Medicare Program.
+If an agency's voluntary withdrawal from the Medicare Program is based on the permanent closure of the agency, the agency must also comply with §558.217 of this subchapter (relating to Agency Closure Procedures and Voluntary Suspension of Operations).

 (b) If an agency chooses to voluntarily withdraw from the Medicare Program, or if CMS involuntarily terminates or denies its certification, the license will be affected as follows: